montysecurity/OpenHunt/README.md

 - Group targets (e.g. all groups seen targeting Pakistan will be added to the list of groups targeting the Middle East) (for business sectors too)
 - Add a way to strictly combine filters (group targeted X sector in Y region)
+- Segment sigma template from the script
+- Read the API keys from a file instead on inline
+- Add more fingerprints for Shodan to check against